-Key Opinion Leaders (KOLs) tend to be considered KOLs based on their experience, seniority and role, whereas Digital Opinion Leaders (DOLs), a term coined by CREATION.co in 2012, are considered in the context of their online influence, which does not necessarily reflect the level of professional seniority.
+Key Opinion Leaders (KOLs) in pharma tend to be considered KOLs based on their experience, seniority and role, whereas Digital Opinion Leaders (DOLs), a term coined by CREATION.co in 2012, are considered in the context of their online influence, which does not necessarily reflect the level of professional seniority.

 When we are supporting clients by identifying HCP DOLs, we find that although a percentage of them are also KOLs, the majority are not.
 They are passionate individuals from a variety of roles who really see the benefit in using the online space to connect with their peers globally and make a difference.